Dynamical Emergence of FRW Cosmological Models: Introduction

 \section{Introduction}

-Recent astronomical observations of distant supernovas SNIa type strongly indicate that the current Universe is undergoing an accelerated phase of expansion \cite{Riess:1998cb,Riess:1995,Perlmutter:1998np,Perlmutter:1997zf,Riess:2004nr,Astier:2005qq}.
-If the Universe evolution is described by homogeneous and isotropic models filled with a perfect fluid then the acceleration should be driven by a perfect fluid violating the strong energy condition.
-If different candidates for a fluid termed dark energy are suggested, the simple candidates for the dark energy in the form of positive cosmological constant seems to be the best one \cite{Spergel:2003cb,Tegmark:2003ud}.
-While the Lambda CDM model is a good phenomenological description of the acceleration phase of the expansion of the Universe there is serious problem with the interpretation of the Lambda term as a quantum vacuum energy because of the fine tuning problem \cite{Freese:2002sq,Godlowski:2003pd}.
-Our studies show that when the LCDM has the status of an effective theory which offers description of the observational facts rather than their explanation this theory introduces principally the new theoretical element which plays the role of an effective parameter changing dramatically the dynamics.
+Recent astronomical observations of distant type SNIa supernovae strongly indicate that the current Universe is undergoing an accelerated phase of expansion \cite{Perlmutter:1998np,Riess:2004nr}.
+If the Universe's evolution is described by homogeneous and isotropic models filled with a perfect fluid, then the acceleration should be driven by a perfect fluid violating the strong energy condition.
+If different candidates for a fluid termed dark energy are suggested, the simple candidate for the dark energy in the form of positive cosmological constant seems to be the best one \cite{Kurek:2007tb}.
+While the Lambda CDM model is a suitable to phenomenologically describe the acceleration phase of the expansion of the Universe there is a serious problem with the interpretation of the Lambda term as a quantum vacuum energy due to the fine tuning problem.
+Our studies show that when the LCDM has the status of an effective theory, which offers description of the observational facts rather than their explanation, it introduces principally a new theoretical element which plays the role of an effective parameter changing the dynamics dramatically.